ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 `Numerical` features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
 No additional information about them is available in the JSON metadata file.

-`Category` features are transformed into into an integer valued vector of size `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
+`Category` features are transformed into an integer valued vector of size `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
 The way categories are mapped into integers consists in first collecting a dictionary of all the different category strings present in the column of the CSV, then rank them by frequency and then assign them an increasing integer ID from the most frequent to the most rare (with 0 being assigned to a `<UNK>` token).
 The column name is added to the JSON file, with an associated dictionary containing
 1. the mapping from integer to string (`idx2str`)